Soeda, Fukuoka: Demographics

 Per Japanese census data, the population of Soeda in 2020 is 8,801 people.
 Soeda has been conducting censuses since 1920.

 History

-The area of Soeda was part of ancient Buzen Province, and artifacts from as early as the late Jōmon period have bene found within town limits, including large jade stones which had been imported from distance Itoigawa, Niigata.
+The area of Soeda was part of ancient Buzen Province, and artifacts from as early as the late Jōmon period have been found within town limits, including large jade stones which had been imported from distance Itoigawa, Niigata.
 During the Edo Period, the area was part of the holdings of Kokura Domain.
-The village of Soeda was established on May 1, 1889 with the creation of the modern municipalities system.
+The village of Soeda was established on May 1, 1889, with the creation of the modern municipalities system.
 It was raised to town status on April 1, 1912.
-On February 11, 1942 Soeds annexed the neighboring village Hikoyama, and on January 1, 1955 the village of Tsuno.
-The town was severely damaged by torrential rains on On July 5, 2017.
+On February 11, 1942, Soeds annexed the neighboring village Hikoyama, and on January 1, 1955, the village of Tsuno.
+The town was severely damaged by torrential rains on July 5, 2017.

 Government

 Soeda has a mayor-council form of government with a directly elected mayor and a unicameral town council of 11 members.
 Soeda, collectively with the other municipalities of Tagawa District contributes two members to the Fukuoka Prefectural Assembly.
 In terms of national politics, the town is part of the Fukuoka 11th district of the lower house of the Diet of Japan.